How to Appeal a Health Insurance Claim Denial in 5 Steps

 Get Support From a Patient Advocate

-Reach out to a patient advocate if you need help navigating the appeals process or understanding your insurance benefits.
-These advocates have experience working with insurers and can help gather additional evidence for your case, communicate directly with your insurance company and offer guidance on your options.
-This support can be especially useful if you’re overwhelmed by the appeals process or unsure how to proceed.
+Contact a patient advocate if you need help with the appeals process or understanding your insurance benefits.
+These advocates have experience working with insurers and help gather additional evidence for your case, communicate with your insurance company and offer guidance on your options.
+This support helps if you're overwhelmed by the appeals process or unsure how to proceed.

 scale icon